banhpete/Notes-on-Back-End-Topics/README.md

 }
 ```
 The parenthesis dictate what can be passed to the allPersons field as an agrument which will filter the data.

+## Javascript Runtime Environment
+This is another one of those topics that isn't neccessarily related to back-end only but because I want to write about it to understand how Nodejs works, the notes on the Javascript Runtime Environment will be kept in my notes for back-end.
+Now to understand the NodeJs Runtime environment, we will start start by looking at the runtime environemnt in the borwser and then we'll make comparisons.

+### Browser JS Runtime Environment
+So we know that all Browsers have JavaScript Engines, this is what allows us to parse JavaScript code and run it in the browser:
+-Google Chrome has V8
+-Mozilla Firefox has Spidermonkey
+-Safari has Nitro
+-Edge has Chakra

+So if the JavaScript Engine is parsing the JavaScript code, what more do we need to know above how JavaScript is runned?
+Well it turns out there is so much more.
+In a browser the JavaScript Engine is a part of a bigger system, the JavaScript Runtime Environment.
+Without this runtime environment how we expect JavaScript to work in the browser would be very, very different.